openstack-hackathon/training-iot/documentation/Challenge.md

 # Dashboard

-Provision the "End to End Industrial Automation System" dashboard with Openstack to visualize sensor data coming from your device
+Provision the "End to End Industrial Automation System" dashboard with Openstack to visualize sensor data from the device

 # Mosquitto Server / Broker